mpstark/articulate/README.md

 Michael is the original creater of Articulate, and he has developed the framework on which it works.

 ### Benjamin Pannell [github](https://github.com/SPARTAN563), [company](https://sierrasoftworks.com)
-Benjamin is responsible for the new user interface used by Articulate, as well as being the person behind the configuration system.
+Benjamin is responsible for the new user interface used by Articulate, as well as the Push To Talk and Confidence Margin systems.